 Blink And You’ll Miss These 11 Teeny Tiny Towns In Wyoming

-When it comes to Wyoming, size doesn’t matter.
+When it comes to Wyoming towns, size doesn’t matter.
 In fact, the smaller the better.
 There’s something to be said for small town charm.
 There’s even more to be said about teeny tiny town charm.
-Here are 11 towns in Wyoming, all with a population of under 140, that if you blink when driving by, you just might miss them.
+Here are 11 of the tiniest towns in Wyoming, all with a population of under 140, that if you blink when driving by, you just might miss them.